evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ## User Interface and Control

+The GMC Hummer EV Edition 1 Pickup features a user-friendly control interface that combines physical buttons for frequently used functions, such as climate control, with stalks and screens for a seamless experience.

-The GMC Hummer EV Edition 1 Pickup has twin screens on a shared frame mounted with brackets on the dashboard.
+The GMC Hummer EV Edition 1 Pickup has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

 Key screen details: